reshamgaire/Face-Recognization-Attendence-System/README.md

 ## Screenshots

 The application's user interface is straightforward.
-Key visual elements and workflow can be understood from the images used for the main navigation buttons.
+Key visual elements and workflow can be understood easily from the main navigation buttons.